edgedb/edgedb/docs/stdlib/set.rst

     as a runtime distinctness assertion in queries and computed expressions that should always return proper sets, but where static multiplicity inference is not capable enough or outright impossible.
+    An optional *message* named argument can be used to customize the error message.

     .. code-block:: edgeql-repl